 First-year students are often provided full TA support during their first academic year as part of their admission offer.
 Some entering students received RA support or a special fellowship.

 The Department aims to provide financial support for all students making satisfactory progress and has been successful in this for many years, but financial support cannot be guaranteed because this is based on research grants and state funds.

-Support beyond the second year is typically in the form of a RA or RA/TA combination.
-It is the responsibility of the student to find a research adviser and research (RA) support.
+Support beyond the second year is typically in the form of an RA or an RA/TA combination.
+It is the responsibility of the student to find a research advisor and research (RA) support.

-A student beyond the 2nd year who is not actively involved in research with an identified faculty advisor, is deemed to be making unsatisfactory progress and receives TA support only by approval from the graduate program coordinator.
+A student beyond the 2nd year who is not actively involved in research with an identified faculty advisor, is deemed to be making unsatisfactory progress and is likely to loose TA support.

 The number of TA positions is much more limited during the summer quarter than during the academic year.
 Therefore it is important for all students to seek Summer RA opportunities.
 This applies also to first-year students.

 Students accepting TA or RA positions at the University are required to register as full- time graduate students (a minimum of 10 credits in the academic year, and a minimum of 2 credits in the summer quarter) and serve 20 hours per week.